mdn/content/files/en-us/web/http/permissions_policy/index.md

 - Change the default behavior of autoplay on mobile and third-party videos.
 - Restrict a site from using sensitive devices like the camera, microphone, or speakers.
-- Allow iframes to use the [fullscreen API](/en-US/docs/Web/API/Fullscreen_API).
+- Allow iframes to use the [Fullscreen API](/en-US/docs/Web/API/Fullscreen_API).
 - Stop items from being scripted if they are not visible in the viewport, to improve performance.

 > **Note:** Permissions Policy used to be called Feature Policy.
 The name has changed, and so has the HTTP header syntax, so bear this in in mind if you have used Feature Policy in the past.
 Chrome supports the {{HTTPHeader("Permissions-Policy")}} header since version 88, with `Feature-Policy` still being supported as an alias.
 The `<iframe allow=" ... ">` syntax has stayed the same.
 Non-Chromium browsers currently don't support {{HTTPHeader("Permissions-Policy")}}, but they do support policy usage through the `allow` attribute.

 ## Concepts and usage

 The web provides functionality and APIs that may have privacy or security risks if abused.
 In such cases, you may wish to strictly limit how functionality is used on a website.
-Permissions Policy allows you to control which origins can use which features, both on the top-level page and in embedded {{htmlelement("iframe")}}s.
-The aim is to enforce best practices for good user experiences and provide granular control over sensitive or powerful features.

 In each case, there should be an intuitive or non-breaking way for web developers to detect and handle cases where a feature is disabled.
-Newly introduced features may have an explicit API to signal the state.
-Existing features that later integrate with Permissions Policy will typically use existing mechanisms.

 Some approaches include:

 - "Permission denied" is returned for JavaScript APIs that require user permission grants.
 - JavaScript APIs that provide access to features return `false` or throw an error.
 - Options that control the feature behavior have different default values.

-## Permission policy syntax
+> **Note:** Newly-introduced features may have an explicit API to signal the state.
+Existing features that later integrate with Permissions Policy will typically use existing mechanisms.

+Permissions Policy allows you to control which origins can use which features, both on the top-level page and in embedded {{htmlelement("iframe")}}s.
+The aim is to enforce best practices for good user experiences and provide granular control over _sensitive_ or [powerful features](https://w3c.github.io/permissions/#dfn-powerful-feature) (meaning features that a user is required to give express permission for usage of, before related code can be executed).

 To control each feature, you write a policy that consists of: